QualiSystems/devguide_source/_shells/discovering-inventory-snmp.md

 #### Supporting custom vendor MIBs

+##### Compiling and downloading the vendor MIBs

 Some vendors will use their own custom MIBs which you'll want to include in the discovery.
 For example, this  CISCO site provides access to some common
 MIBS you can download: http://tools.cisco.com/ITDIT/MIBS/MainServlet?ReleaseSel=3&PlatformSel=236&fsSel=368.
 Other vendors have their own MIBs download links.
-To support custom MIBs in the discovery that are not included in cloudshell-snmp, you need to perform the following steps:

-First, Download the MIBs from the vendor website.
+To get started, download the MIBs from the vendor website.

-Second, you'll need to compile the MIBs to Python files.
+Next, you'll need to compile the MIBs to Python files.

+**For Linux users:**
 We suggest using [smidump](http://linux.die.net/man/1/smidump), a simple Linux package to compile MIBs.
-For example, to use the _smidump_ package to compile the IF-MIB to Python, simply run these two lines from the Command Line/terminal:
+For example, to use the _smidump_ package to compile the IF-MIB to Python, simply run these two lines from the terminal:
 {% highlight bash %}
 smidump -f smiv2 -k IF-MIB.mib  > if-mib.txt
 smidump -f python -k if-mib.txt | libsmi2pysnmp > if-mib.py
 {% endhighlight %}

+**If you're on a Windows machine:**
+For Windows user it is recommended to use the mibdump.py script which you can download from [this location](https://github.com/etingof/pysmi/blob/master/scripts/mibdump.py).

+The user must handle a repository of the main MIB file that should be used together with it’s dependencies MIB.
+If the user have a site which handles all the required MIBs such as http://mibs.snmplabs.com/asn1/ , the user can use the  --mib-source=URL flag where the URL is the source page of the MIBS.
+Note that URL can be also a local folder path or a remote FTP path which handles all the reuired MIBS.

+Finally, run mibdump.py:
+{% highlight bash %}
+Python mibdump.py (flags).
+{% endhighlight %}

+##### Including the compiled MIBs in your Shell project

-In your shell driver project, save the MIBs Python files in a sub-package folder, then run the following code:
+After downloading the MIB files using either the Linux or Windows option, you'll need to include them in your shell driver project, save the MIBs Python files in a sub-package folder and add the following code to your Shell:
 {% highlight bash %}
 snmp_service = QualiSnmp(ip=ip, snmp_version=snmp_params.snmp_version,
                          snmp_community=snmp_params.snmp_read_community,